This quick and easy No-Churn Strawberry Ice Cream Recipe is made with just five ingredients, including fresh strawberries.

 Finally, serve it up in your favorite sundae cup, add your favorite toppings and enjoy!

-For more fruity recipes be sure to check out my Pinterest Board: Dessert Recipes from Wisconsin Homemaker.
+For more delicious frozen dessert recipes, be sure to check out Wisconsin Homemaker’s Recipe Section.

 - 1/2 cup strawberries blended